Probely/CTF-Challenges/WebHacking/100-BadPlugin/README.md

 Known issues
 ----------

 There were issues with https links in this challenge, when it was configure to http only so we recommend that you test it thoroughly.
-You may need to replace all the https links http, or the other way around (to avoid browsers mixed content resource blocking).
+You may need to replace all the https links with http ones, or the other way around (to avoid browsers mixed content resource blocking).

 --